 Rejecting whatever is coarse or offensive, pursuing greater refinement, and relying upon one’s own judgment is signified by the Nine of Pentacles.
 The self-discipline of this card is totally anti-hoarding.
 It’s the Marie Kondo of cards.

 It’s no surprise that four out of these six cards are Major Arcana.
 Letting go and cleaning up are big issues in our more-more-more culture.
-Seeing it in the Tarot can help us to clear out stuff.
+Seeing it in the Tarot can break that mesmerism.